James4Ever0/notes/Anonymity and open access to internet.md

 can we connect to tor with tor browser? we can launch the instance, check avaliability and then move on, with socks5 direct connection.

-inaccurate system time may prevent tor from starting. the builtin tor bridges worked after i synced time with "ntpdate time.windows.com"
+inaccurate system time may prevent tor from starting. the builtin tor bridges worked after i synced time with "ntpdate time.windows.com". same for vmess protocol.

+tor will speedup if used without bridges inside speedy tunnels. maybe it is useful for visiting real .onion pages.

 have found multiple pools under github tag "clash". might found other pools with other tags.